 Those who have donned this for a relatively long period are happy with the rubber outsole's durability.

-Its cushioning component isn’t pillowy, but it’s suitable for walking around, even for long hours.
+Its cushioning component isn’t pillowy, according to the wearers.
+But they still consider this sneaker suitable for walking around, even for long hours.

-Like the other Air Force 1 leather-made iterations, this one, too, needs break-in time.
+Like the other Air Force 1 leather-made iteration, this one, too, needs a short break-in time.

-This high-top keeps the The ventilation holes on the upper are more for decorative purposes only as they don’t contribute to breathability.
+This high-top keeps the feet warm under cold weather.
+The ventilation holes on the upper are more for decorative purposes only as they don’t contribute to breathability.

 The Air Force 1 or AF1 is one of Nike’s highly celebrated, best-selling shoes designed by Bruce Kilgore.
 Its popularity remained beyond three decades after the OG high-cut dropped in 1982.
 This sneaker that’s made into tons of variations generates an estimated annual revenue of $800 million, with an approximate turnover of $28 billion in its 35th year.
 This shoe, named after the official aircraft of the US President, is the highest-selling sports shoe of all time.

-The Nike Air Force I was initially designed as a high-top ball shoe that incorporated the proprietary Air cushioning unit in its midsole.
+The Nike Air Force I was originally a high-top ball shoe that incorporated the proprietary Air cushioning unit in its midsole.
 AF1 is the first sports shoe that utilized this innovative compressed air technology.
 This air-filled pocket delivers the needed support and responsiveness while on the court.

 Another feature of the AF1 that’s highly noticeable apart from the embedded cushioning system is the lacing ornament near the forefoot.
 The original silhouette has a nearly oval-shaped lace medallion engraved with the “AF-1” and “82” labels in pewter material.
 This piece of shoestring accessory was referred to as a tiny ornament back in the day until Nike footwear designer Damon Clegg called it his Scottish accent, “doobrie,” in 1994.
 It was later coined deubre by the brand.

-Nike successfully marketed the Air Force 1 during that time which was initially sold at $89 by using limited regional releases to build up interest over the shoe and increase its market.
-Nike carved a niche for the AF1 in the East Coast from the Beaverton headquarters, a densely populated seaboard in the US, supplying the area with limited pairs.
+Air Force 1 was successfully marketed during that time which was initially sold at $89 by using limited regional releases to build up interest in the shoe and increase its market.
+A niche was carved for the AF1 on the East Coast from the Beaverton headquarters, a densely populated seaboard in the US, supplying the area with limited pairs.

 The popularity of this shoe became widespread, creating a cult of followers from the hardwood to the hip-hop communities.
-The AF1 was later endorsed by influential icons elevating its status to a prominent spot, making it one of the coveted shoes in the market, particularly between the ‘80s and ‘90s.
-Nike amplified this by producing regulated drops of the AF1, which proved to be an effective marketing strategy that kept the model one of the in-demand classics until today.
+The AF1 was later endorsed by influential icons elevating its status to a prominent spot, and making it one of the coveted shoes in the market, particularly between the ‘80s and ‘90s.
+It is amplified by producing regulated drops of the AF1, which proved to be an effective marketing strategy that kept the model one of the in-demand classics until today.

-In 2007, Nike unveiled a remarkable collection of the AF1 commemorating the model’s 25th anniversary, aptly named the Air Force 1 ‘07.
+In 2007, a remarkable collection of the AF1 commemorating the model’s 25th anniversary was unveiled, aptly named the Air Force 1 ‘07.
 The model’s distinct deubre or ornamental piece on the forefoot shoelaces was redesigned for this particular product line and was given a more refined, rectangular Air Force 1 shape.
 The inscription retained the abbreviation of the Nike model while it eliminated the year of AF1’s original release.

 Supreme x Nike Air Force 1 High

-Nike and Supreme brought the heat during the fall/winter season in 2014 when their dynamic partnership dropped a sensational three-sneaker set of the Air Force 1 High, precisely on October 23.
+A partnership between Nike and Supreme brought the heat during the fall/winter season in 2014 when a sensational three-sneaker set of the Air Force 1 High was dropped, precisely on October 23.
 Branded as the “World Famous,” the Forces arrived in a red, black, and white premium leather upper as part of the 20th anniversary of the AF1.

 Nike AF 1 High Unlimited Glory Pack

-Nike granted customization for the Air Force 1 High through the NIKEiD.
+The customization for the Air Force 1 High was granted through the NIKEiD.
 In line with the Unlimited Glory pack released on August 5, 2016, sneaker fans had the option to choose their desired color among the Swoosh brand’s metallic offerings of gold, silver, and bronze.
 Shoppers were also allowed to incorporate inscriptions, country icons, and UN country codes into these kicks.